dhimmel/blog/content/posts/2025-10-19_perambulator/perambulator.md

 Title: Finding four corners when all the maps are wrong
 Slug: perambulator
-Date: 2025-12-22
+Date: 2025-12-25
-Tags: gis, openstreetmap, osm, enfield, new hampshire, surveying, boundaries
+Tags: gis, openstreetmap, osm, enfield, new hampshire, surveying, boundaries, lebanon, hanover, canaan, plainfield, grantham
-Status: draft

 The Four Corners is often thought of as where Utah, Colorado, New Mexico, and Arizona collide.
 But if you are satisfied with a municipal as opposed to an interstate four corners, you likely can find a quadripoint much closer to home.